 Grace for Tired, Discouraged Hearts

-Nancy Leigh DeMoss: During the worship time, I found that I was having a hard time just breathing and couldn't stop crying.
+Nancy DeMoss Wolgemuth: During the worship time, I found that I was having a hard time just breathing and couldn't stop crying.
 I finally had to leave the service.
 I went out to my car—I had ridden with some other people that day and couldn't just leave—so I sat out in my car and sobbed uncontrollably for probably fifteen or more minutes.
 It had been a long time since I had a cry that hard.
 I thought, What is wrong with me?

-Leslie: How do you gain perspective in times like that?
+Dannah: How do you gain perspective in times like that?

-Nancy Leigh DeMoss: During the worship time, I found that I was having a hard time just breathing and couldn't stop crying.
+Nancy DeMoss Wolgemuth: During the worship time, I found that I was having a hard time just breathing and couldn't stop crying.
 I finally had to leave the service.
 I went out to my car—I had ridden with some other people that day and couldn't just leave—so I sat out in my car and sobbed uncontrollably for probably fifteen or more minutes.
 It had been a long time since I had a cry that hard.
 I thought, What is wrong with me?

-Leslie: How do you gain perspective in times like that?
+Dannah: How do you gain perspective in times like that?

 Nancy: Well, as we come up on the Thanksgiving and then Christmas holidays—and they do kind of merge together these days, don't they, right on top of each other—those are supposed to be times of celebration and happiness and joy and family get-togethers and all things good.
 But, I’ve been noticing recently in a number of conversations I’ve had with friends, a number of emails I've received from listeners, there's kind of a common thread I’ve been sensing.
 Maybe it's just me.
 I don't know if you have been sensing this.